istio/istio/pkg/mtp/README.md

 #### CLI

-A binary client is available using the `client` binary.
+A CLI client is available using the `client` binary.

 Usage examples: